 This is Brody, who is also a cinnamon roll.
 Sometimes a muffin.

-When I’m not freelance writing for other people or working on my own fiction, I work as an aerialist at Canopy Studio, teaching adults and children the mind-blowing joy of aerial dance.
+Though I’m on a brief sabbatical, for the past 20 or so years I’ve worked as a professional aerialist at Canopy Studio, teaching adults and children the mind-blowing joy of aerial dance.
 I’m also a founding member of Canopy’s professional repertory company.
-I primarily work on single-point dance trapeze—an art pioneered by Terry Sendgraff, who was the teacher of my own mentor, Susan Murphy—though I have also performed on lyra and fabrics.
+I primarily work on single-point dance trapeze—an art pioneered by Terry Sendgraff, who was the teacher of my own mentor, Susan Murphy—though I have also performed on lyra, rope, and fabrics.
 You can read my professional aerial bio here!

 Thanks for visiting!